davefancher/js-metaprogramming-old/README.md

 I'll readily admit that I've had little use for Proxy in my day-to-day work so it is a weak point in my understanding of JS metaprogramming but I can definitely see cases where it would be useful, particularly when interacting with 3rd party objects or providing more dynamic data structures.

+## Wrapping Up

+Metaprogramming in JavaScript has evolved greatly over the years starting with its humble beginnings with a series of operators to the more robust capabilities provided by the Object, Reflect, Symbol, and Proxy types we have today.
+It may not yet be as powerful as in other languages but I've nevertheless found it to be an invaluable tool for building a maintainable platform relies heavily on coding conventions over configuration or allowing for changing the language semantics such that the code I write is more expressive than would normally be possible.

 <!-- References -->

 [1]: https://en.wikipedia.org/wiki/Metaprogramming